-Note: Actual figures have been indexed with respect to the net assets in the year 2013-14 by taking it equal to 100 to maintain confidentiality
+Source: the Applicants Note: Actual figures have been indexed with respect to the net assets in the year 2013-14 by taking it equal to 100 to maintain confidentiality

-34.2 The above table shows that the net assets and net profits of the Applicants increased during the POI.
+37.2 The above table shows that the net assets and net profits from increased from 4.51% to 15.96% during 2013-14 and 2014-15 and to 16.90% during 2015-16.
 The return on investment also increased during the POI.

-35. Effects on Growth and Investment
+38. Effects on Growth and Investment

-Investigation of the Commission has revealed that the domestic demand of Rebars has increased significantly during the POI, therefore, the domestic industry has made significant investments to increase its capacities.
+Investigation of the Commission has revealed that the domestic demand of Rebars has increased significantly during the POI, therefore, the domestic industry has made significant investments to increase its capacities, which will be operative in near future.